MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Abstract

 \section{Abstract}

 We describe a major upgrade of a Monte Carlo code which has previously been used for many studies of dense star clusters.
 We outline the steps needed in order to calibrate the results of the new Monte Carlo code against $N$-body simulations for large $N$ systems, up to $N=200000$.
-The new version of the Monte Carlo code (called MOCCA), in addition to the old version, incorporates direct FewBody integrator for three- and four-body interactions, and new treatment of the escape process based on \citet{FH2000}.
-Now stars which fulfil the escape criterion are not removed immediately, but can stay in the system for a certain time which depends on the excess of the energy of a star above the critical energy.
+The new version of the Monte Carlo code (called MOCCA), in addition to the features of the old version, incorporates the direct Fewbody integrator \citep{FCZR2004} for three- and four-body interactions, and a new treatment of the escape process based on \citet{FH2000}.
+Now stars which fulfil the escape criterion are not removed immediately, but can stay in the system for a certain time which depends on the excess of the energy of a star above the escape energy.
 They are called potential escapers.
-FewBody integrator allows to follow all interaction channels, which are important for the rate of creation of various types of objects observed in star clusters, and assures that the energy generation by binaries is treated in a meaner similar to the N-body model.
+With the addition of the Fewbody integrator the code can follow all interaction channels which are important for the rate of creation of various types of objects observed in star clusters, and ensures that the energy generation by binaries is treated in a manner similar to the $N$-body model.

-There are at most three parameters which have to be adjusted against N-body simulations for large $N$.
-Two (or one, depends on the chosen approach) connected with the escape process and one responsible for determination of the interaction probabilities.
-The adopted free parameters are independent on $N$.
-They allow MOCCA code to reproduce N-body results, in a reasonably precision, not only for the rate of cluster evolution and the cluster mass distribution, but also for the detailed distributions of mass and binding energy of binaries.
+There are at most three new parameters which have to be adjusted against $N$-body simulations for large $N$: two (or one, depending on the chosen approach) connected with the escape process, and one responsible for the determination of the interaction probabilities.
+The values adopted for the free parameters have at most a weak dependence on $N$.
+They allow MOCCA to reproduce $N$-body results with reasonable precision, not only for the rate of cluster evolution and the cluster mass distribution, but also for the detailed distributions of mass and binding energy of binaries.
 Additionally, the code can follow the rate of formation of blue stragglers and black hole - black hole binaries.
-The code computes interactions between binaries and single stars up to a maximum separation $r_{pmax}$, and it is found that the MOCCA code needs rather large value of $r_{pmax}$ to get agreement with the N-body simulations.
+The code computes interactions between binaries and single stars up to a maximum separation $r_{pmax}$, and it is found that MOCCA needs a rather large value of $r_{pmax}$ to get agreement with the $N$-body simulations.

-The MOCCA code is at present the most advanced code for simulations of real star clusters.
-It can follow the cluster evolution in details comparable to N-body code, but orders of magnitude faster.
+Except for some limitations such as spherical symmetry, a Monte Carlo code such as MOCCA is at present the most advanced code for simulations of real star clusters.
+It can follow the cluster evolution in detail comparable to an $N$-body code, but orders of magnitude faster.